 Note that the above URL search structures may not work for all the websites.
 If you really got stuck then you can try one by one URL structure.

-Above is the example of three main URL search queries.
+Above is an example of three main URL search queries.
 Don’t forget to replace the placeholder “apple” with your desired word(s), and the example URLs.